matt-fff/cpp-sdes/README.md

 # cpp-des
-C++ DES symmetric encryption implementation.

-This is a simple [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) implementation.
-Currently, it only handles specific sizes of binary input.
-Further wrapping of the internals to make the utility handle arbitrary lengths and types of input would be required to make the encryption practical rather than academic.
+This is a C++ implementation of [Simplified DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).
+It currenly only handles binary input of specific bit count.
+Further wrapping of the internals to make the utility handle arbitrary lengths and types of input would be required to make the encryption usable - but SDES is [inherently academic](https://en.wikipedia.org/wiki/Data_Encryption_Standard#Simplified_DES).

 Compilation: